Heimbrand/DungeonsAndDragons-ToolAndBuilder/README.md

 > The second part is focused more on interaction with the program.
 I plan on making it possible for users to have a secure account with hashed passwords.
 > With an own account, people will be able to build their on characters on there with a character sheet, collect items, import subclasses and do battles.
 > Everything will be limited by the rules of DnD 5:e.
-Meaning you can only import a subcalass when your level is high enough, you can only equip gear if the requirements are met etc.
+Meaning you can only import a subclass when your level is high enough, you can only equip gear if the requirements are met etc.
 > As for the battles: I plan on first implementing a battle simulator of sorts.
 Where you can chose to battle different kinds of opponents such as npc's, other players and monsters to view what your odds are in a real battle.
-> If/When i ever get happy enough with the implementation of battles, meaning; its close enough to a real dnd battle.
-Then i might recommend it for "live use" in actual fights in adventures.
+> If/When i ever get happy enough with the implementation of battles, meaning; its close enough to a real dnd battle, then i might recommend it for "live use" in actual fights in adventures.

 ## Current state of App: